dbertella/hector/src/content/index.md

 One day, he finds a carrot.
 Looking around, him he wonders:
-“Is there anyone who might steal my food?"
+"Is there anyone who might steal my food?"
 Hopefully no-one.
 ![page 3](../images/page3.png)

 ---

-“Hi Bunny.
+"Hi Bunny.
 How are you?"
-“Hi Hector, not eating flowers today?"
+"Hi Hector, not eating flowers today?"
-“I was just about to try this carrot", replies Hector.
+"I was just about to try this carrot", replies Hector.
-“Interesting", the bunny thinks for a minute...
+"Interesting", the bunny thinks for a minute...
 ![page 4](../images/page4.png)

 ---

-“You’re eating my carrot!" cries Hector.
+"You’re eating my carrot!" cries Hector.
-“Sorry, you’re too slow.
+"Sorry, you’re too slow.
 And everyone knows that carrots
 Are my favourite food."
 ![page 5](../images/page5.png)